-To answer these questions, we developed the new computational framework using Rhinoceros/Grasshopper and its plugins Millipede, Robots and Wallacei (Makki et al., 2019).
-The framework followed three steps1) analysis and reinterpretation of the original Dougong geometry, 2) design and optimisation, and 3) robotic fabrication.
-This research examined the reliability of the workflow through designing and fabricating a timber column consisting of these reinterpreted Dougong.
-The column was designed based on a supporting system of a traditional Chinese timber structure (Error!
-Reference source not found.
-Error!
-Reference source not found.).
+To answer these questions, we developed a new computational framework using Rhinoceros/Grasshopper and its plugins Millipede, Robots and Wallacei (Makki et al., 2019).
+The framework followed three steps 1) analysis and reinterpretation of the original Dougong geometry, 2) design and optimisation, and 3) robotic fabrication.
+This research examined the reliability of the workflow by designing and fabricating a timber column consisting of these reinterpreted Dougong.
+The column was designed based on a supporting system of a traditional Chinese timber structure.